jonathashmp/H-A-Gripper/README.md

 Step is the number of variations performed by the gripper while reading the data.
 Power 6 for variation from 0º to 180º from 30 to 30 degrees, 9 for variations from 0º to 180º from 20 to 20 degrees and 18 for variations from 0º to 180º from 10 to 10 degrees.

 These data were processed in matlab software with the dalaunay triangulation function to make the object prediction.
-With this function it was possible to compare the scanned object with the object file that was printed on the 3D printer that is in the xxx folder.
+With this function it was possible to compare the scanned object with the object file that was printed on the 3D printer that is in the [STL files](https://github.com/jonathashmp/Non-Contact-Tactile-Perception-for-Hybrid-Active-Gripper/tree/main/STL%20files).

 2 - Folder with the results of each object in a single file